People’s rights to meaningful connection with others

 Technology and meaningful contact

-People in Scotland who experience care are increasingly relying on digital connectivity and technology to support their wellbeing and daily activities.
+People in Scotlandwho experience care are increasingly using digital connectivity and technology to support their wellbeing and daily activities, however, we recognise this may not meet needs for everyone.
 We have published a practice guide for care services on how technology and digital devices can be used to make a positive impact on health and wellbeing for people experiencing care.

 Support and advice